 It’s incredible that you have decided to support people fleeing Ukraine.
 Welcoming refugees into your home is not a small undertaking nor something you should go into without seriously considering what this might mean to you and those who you live with.
-This toolkit and the resources contained in it are designed to give you an outline of the support that you might need to provide if you welcome refugees through the Homes for Ukraine programme.

 Find the section you wish to read using the links below or click through the toolkit using the button at the bottom of this page.

 This toolkit is not designed for those who have arrived through the Ukraine family visa scheme but might contain some useful information if this is who you are supporting.

 The Homes for Ukraine scheme is being designed and developed at pace, so you should ensure that you are using up to date information from gov.uk; we will attempt to keep our materials up to date as the programme develops.

 Throughout our toolkit, we use a variety of terms which we explain here.

 Sponsor – This means you, the person who provides accommodation to the refugee.
 If there is more than one adult in your household, one of you should be the ‘lead’ sponsor.